 5. Select The Proper Cut Of Steak

-There are certain meat cuts that are good for grilling contrary to others.
+Certain meat cuts are good for grilling, contrary to others.
 However, grilling strip steaks is ideal compared to others.

 Chart courtesy of kansascitysteaks